RascalSoftware/RAT/docs/source/DE.rst

 strategy - The algorithm used (see below).

+Target Value - The value of chi-squared to aim for (algorithm will terminate if this is reached).

 DE is also somewhat sensitive to the choice of the stepsize fWeight.
 A good initial guess is to